πŸŽ‰ Launch Special 90% off: Get lifetime access to my latest Mandarin-Chinese tool!Learn more β†’

 If you want to read more about the tech, goals, and plans around my accountability trackers in particular, see my always-updated methodology page.

 This change mostly affected my experience developing on this site.
-For context, Nextra v2 enabled MDX 2 instead of MDX 1, which is a major change (opens in a new tab).
+For context, Nextra v2 enabled MDX 2 instead of MDX 1, which is a major change.

 The main end-user improvement from Nextra v2 is around the simplicity of integrating dark mode.
 It was fairly straightforward to enable after I finished migrating to MDX 2 and Nextra v2.